clim-land/clim-land.github.io/research.md

 #### Environmental footprint and multi-region input-output analysis

-We examine how the environmental impacts are related with human’s production and consumption patterns by using multi-region input-output analysis.
+We examine how the environmental impacts are related to human’s production and consumption patterns by using multi-region input-output analysis.
 We combine spatially-explicit environmental impacts developed by our group and analyze how these impacts are linked with the global supply network and how the changing consumption patterns and evolving trade network may influence on the environmental forcing.

 ### ... and more.